 PRK has helped many individuals who struggle with nearsightedness, farsightedness and astigmatism to achieve clearer vision and independence from glasses or contact lenses.
 If you’d like to learn more about this All Laser LASIK alternative, contact our Los Angeles-based surgeons of Laser Eye Center.

 Eligibility for Candidacy

 PRK candidates generally have corneas that are too thin to withstand All Laser LASIK.
 Candidates should be at least 18 years old, with a stable eye prescription for at least a year and no serious eye disease or injury that could heighten the surgical risks or outcome.

 Our team meets with each PRK candidate to explain the procedure and its possible risks in greater detail, as well as answer any questions.

 To begin PRK, our eye surgeon removes the thin layer of skin protecting the cornea (called the epithelium).
 We then use a laser to reshape the underlying corneal tissue, which allows light to properly enter the eye and improve vision.
 After laser treatment, the cornea is covered with a bandage contact lens.
 The epithelial cells grow back within a few days, at which point the contact lens is removed.

 PRK is a very quick procedure, and anesthetic eye drops are applied to prevent any discomfort.

-A note about safety: LASIK is an extremely safe procedure, but the creation of the corneal flap does allow for the possibility of complications (during surgery or recovery).
+A note about safety: All Laser LASIK is an extremely safe procedure, but the creation of the corneal flap does allow for the possibility of complications (during surgery or recovery).
 Because PRK does not involve the creation of a corneal flap, it does not have any flap-related complications.

 Immediately following surgery, you will be escorted to a recovery suite to rest for a short amount of time.
 Please make arrangements for a family member or friend to drive you home after surgery.
 We recommend that you relax and sleep for the rest of the day following your procedure.